o2r-project/api/docs/shipment.md

 }
 ```

-_Note that returned deposition urls from Zenodo (records) will only be active after publishing._
+_Note that returned deposition urls from Zenodo as well as Eudat b2share (records) will only be active after publishing._

 ### URL parameters for shipment lists